-Trump Says He Plans To Impose Tariffs On Steel, Aluminum Imports
+Trump Plan To Impose Tariffs On Steel, Aluminum Raises Trade War Fears

 President Trump promised steel and aluminum executives Thursday that he will levy tariffs on imports of their products in coming weeks.
 He said the imported steel will face tariffs of 25 percent, while aluminum will face tariffs of 10 percent.

+"We're going to build our steel industry back and we're going to build our aluminum industry back," Trump told reporters.

 The president announced the action after meeting with leaders of the two industries at the White House.
-On Thursday afternoon, major stock market indexes fell sharply after Trump's announcement, with the Dow Jones industrial average down more than 500 points, or about 2 percent.
+On Thursday afternoon, major stock market indexes fell sharply after Trump's announcement, with the Dow Jones industrial average closing down 420 points, or about 1.7 percent.

-The decision follows a study by the Commerce Department that found that large amounts of steel and aluminium imports posed a threat to U.S. national security.
-That finding gives the White House the authority to limit imports by tariffs or by other means.
+The decision follows a study by the Commerce Department that found that large amounts of steel and aluminum imports posed a threat to U.S. national security.
+That finding gives the White House the authority to limit imports by tariffs or other means.

 Earlier Thursday, Trump tweeted: "Our Steel and Aluminum industries (and many others) have been decimated by decades of unfair trade and bad policy with countries from around the world.
 We must not let our country, companies and workers be taken advantage of any longer.
 We want free, fair and SMART TRADE!"

+John Lapides, president of United Aluminum Corp., said unfair competition has hurt investment in his business "and that lack of investment is reflected in a loss of jobs in America. ...
+And we need a level playing field, or we're going to lose our manufacturing infrastructure and the national security issues that surround having a vibrant, capable manufacturing sector."

+Chad Bown, an economist and trade specialist, says the tariffs will drive up the price of steel and aluminum for the multiple other industries that use the metals.
+Those industries actually employ more people than the steel and aluminum sectors, he says, "so this is a really big concern, just from an economic perspective."

-The tariffs are a response to the overproduction of steel and aluminium by China.
-But since there are already import restrictions on those products from China, new barriers are likely to have an impact on European allies, as well as Canada and Mexico, which could trigger retaliation.
+The tariffs are a response to the overproduction of steel and aluminum by China.
+But since there are already import restrictions on those Chinese products, new barriers are likely to have an impact on European allies, as well as Canada and Mexico, which could trigger retaliation.

 As NPR's Scott Horsley reported, the Commerce Department argues that growing imports of steel and aluminum, driven in part by overproduction in China, have so weakened America's producers that a future military mobilization could be at risk.